Logit Distance Bounds Representational Similarity: Theoretical Material for Section : Bounding logit difference by the KL divergence

 \subsection{Assumption \ref{assu:tau-lower-bound} guarantees that embeddings and unembeddings are bounded}

-We notice that requiring that a model $(\vf, \vg) \in \Theta$ is $\tau$-lower bounded (\cref{assu:tau-lower-bound}) is equivalent to ask that embeddings and unembeddings are bounded.
-We remark that the unembeddings are always bounded when the number of labels is finite.
+We observe that requiring that a model $(\vf, \vg) \in \Theta$ is $\tau$-lower bounded (\cref{assu:tau-lower-bound}) is equivalent to ask that embeddings and unembeddings are bounded.
+Note that the unembeddings are always bounded when the number of labels is finite.
 We first show that bounded $\vf$ and $\vg$ implies lower bounded probability.
 For this, notice that:

 The last quantity is finite for bounded $\vf$ and $\vg$ and \cref{assu:tau-lower-bound} holds for

 On the contrary, if embeddings or unembeddings are not bounded, \cref{eq:condition-tau-min} cannot be satisfied for $\tau > 0$.
 Since we only consider a finite number of labels we focus on unbounded embeddings.
 Assume the embeddings are unbounded.
 Then there is a sequence $\vx_i$ so that $\lVert\vf(\vx_i)\rVert\to \infty$.
 By the diversity assumption we find that